keyonzeng/llm_tuning/README.md

-# llm_tuning
+# llm_tuning on laptop
-large language model tuning examples
+Large language model tuning on laptop examples

-## example 1： Lora fine tuning gemma 2b on laptop
+## Example 1：Fine tuning Gemma 2B with Keras and Lora on laptop
+## Example 2: Fine Tuning Gemma 2B with PEFT and QLora on laptop